See the latest key labour market indicators

 This is the key National Statistics indicator of short-term earnings growth and with monthly estimates of the level of AWE per worker/employee.
 It provides details of AWE for the UK economy as whole as well as the level of pay within other sectors.
 The year-on-year change in average pay is a useful indicator of wage changes in the wider economy.

-The wholesaling, retailing, hotels and restaurants sector saw the largest annual regular growth rate at 7.2%.
+The manufacturing sector saw the largest annual regular pay growth at 5.9% and construction the lowest (3.9%).

 Wage rates